MikalDev/cf_steamworks_plus/README.md

 # About
 - Open source repo for the Construct 3 Steam plus addon
-- To just get the addon go to the official C3 addon site
+- To just get the addon go to the official C3 addon site or https://github.com/MikalDev/cf_steamworks_plus/releases

 To build the addon and dll (also see #Build below for details on other tools neede)